Mullein: A Natural Ally for Women Over 40

 How to Use Mullein

 Mullein Tea is a classic way to enjoy mullein’s benefits.
 For those who want a concentrated dose, Mullein tinctures can be a convenient option.
-Mullein Salve is helpful for skin irritations or joint pain, while Mullein ear oil can be used as.a natural remedy for earache.
+Mullein Salve is helpful for skin irritations or joint pain, while Mullein ear oil can be used as a natural remedy for an earache.

 Important!
 While mullein is generally considered safe, those with sensitive skin may experience irritation.
 If pregnant, nursing, or taking medications, it is important to consult your doctor before using mullein.
 Make sure to strain mullein tea well, as the hairs of the plant can irritate the throat.